Preventive Maintenance Definition

 With eMaint, PMs are triggered for periodic inspections based on calendar intervals or usage (for air compressors and forklifts) or mileage for company vehicles.
 They have increased their planned maintenance percentage from 20% to 80%, and their on-time completion rate for PMs is 85% and continues to improve.

-When Preventive Maintenance Doesn’t Make Sense
+Does Preventive Maintenance Make Sense for Your Business?

 World class maintenance dictates that 90% of maintenance should be planned, with an 80% planned to 20% unplanned ratio considered still beneficial compared to the typical average of 55% or less.
 But in some instances, it makes more sense to leverage reactive maintenance.